 Save the Date: Space Coast Police K9 Competition

-The Cocoa Police Department is partnering with United States Specialty Sports Association (USSSA) to bring you the 2021 Space Coast Police K9 Competition.
-This year the event will be held at Space Coast Stadium on Sunday, October 17th beginning at 4 PM.
-Don't miss your chance to meet America's Top Dog winner, K9 Bear and Officer Dan Rhoades, along with all their friends from around the country.
-The international team from the Royal Danish Air Force, Denmark will also be returning to compete.
-Mark your calendars and plan to join us in October!
+The Cocoa Police Department is partnering with United States Specialty Sports Association (USSSA) to bring you the 2022 Space Coast Police K9 Competition.
+This year the event will be held at Space Coast Stadium on Saturday, November 19, 2022.
+Mark your calendars and plan to join us in November!
 Interested sponsors and/or vendors should contact Yvonne Martinez, 321-243-7812 email@example.com.

 The best way to prevent yourself from becoming the victim of a crime is to do things that will make yourself and your property less vulnerable.
 This is what we call hardening the target.
 Your home or vehicle is a target for would-be thieves or criminals who wish to cause harm.
 Here are some ways you can "Harden the Target" and protect yourself:

-- Secure doors and window, even when you are home.
+- Secure doors and windows, even when you are home.

 - Keep garage door closed when not outside.